molily/molily.de/_testing-angular/end-to-end-testing.md

 <aside class="margin-note">Tested with Protractor</aside>

 If you are looking for Protractor examples, have a look at the Protractor end-to-end tests for the Counter and Flickr search.
-They come in two variants, one with the control flow and one with `async` / `await`.
 They are not explained in this guide though.

 <div class="book-sources" markdown="1">
 - [Counter: End-to-end tests with Protractor](https://github.com/9elements/angular-workshop/tree/main/e2e)